1964 Devizes by-election

 The 1964 Devizes by-election was held on 14 May 1964 after the death of the incumbent Conservative MP, Percivall Pott.
 It was won by the Conservative candidate Charles Morrison a member of Wiltshire County Council and chair of its Education Committee.
 Opinion poll forecasts and against the trend in the three other by-elections held on the same day were predicting a Labour win.
 The surprise victory was attributed to Morrison being well-known, popular and active in the constituency.
 His campaign had the support of Ian Fleming, a relation by marriage of Morrison's wife Sara, who wrote an article called To Westminster with Love beginning with the words "Charles Morrison - Licensed to Kill."

 Background

 The by-election was held on the same day as three others with the Conservatives also defending seats in contests at Bury St Edmunds, Rutherglen and Winchester.
-On the day of the election, an article in The Glasgow Herald reported that both Labour and the Conservatives claimed to be confident of victory in Devizes.
+On the day of the election, an article in The Glasgow Herald reported that Labour and the Conservatives claimed to be confident of victory in Devizes.
 The same article speculated that whichever party won, their majority would likely not be much greater than 1,500 votes, and noted that "new hope would be put into many faint Conservative hearts" if the party held the seat.
 The seat had gained around 4,000 new voters since the last general election, and according to the same report two thirds of these were thought likely to be Labour voters.